-WORLD.Attribute Meaning and values W OKLD.AuTbutt ivicaning and values
+WORLD.Attribute Meaning and values

 NAME Game title.
 Serves as a world ID.
 IMAGESFOLDER URL of the folder where most of the game's images and media files are contained.
 This setting applies whatever serverType setting you have in the worldnav##.properties file.
 Important: Do specify a final slash and do not use DOS-like backslashes ("\").
 All the images used by your game are generally kept in one single folder which will be hosted on a web space.
 The most performing solution would be to separate the multimedia content web server and the game server, so CPU and bandwidth is not wasted for transferring images and allows quick management of the game.
 However, see the "documentation" section on the DimensioneX site to learn more about where to host multimedia content of your game (there's a knowledge base article on this topic).
-IMAGESFOLDER_PU BLIC URL of the folder where most of the game's images and media files are contained when the game will be published to public.
+IMAGESFOLDER PU URL of the folder where most of the game's images and media files are BLIC contained when the game will be published to public.
 This setting applies (and has priority over IMAGESFOLDER) only if you have set serverType=public in the worldnav##.properties file.
-IMAGESFOLDER LO URL of the folder where most of the game's images and media files are CAL contained when the game is being tested on local computer.
+IMAGESFOLDER_LO URL of the folder where most of the game's images and media files are CAL contained when the game is being tested on local computer.
 This setting applies (and has priority over IMAGESFOLDER) only if you have set serverType=local in the worldnav##.properties file.
 ENCODING (Optional) Specifies which encoding format has been used for this source file.
 This is important for rendering local (non-US) charsets correctly.
-Acepted values are: UTF-8 or ANSI The default value will be UTF-8.
-VERSION (Optional) Version of this game.
-Do not confuse it with the DimensioneX version, which is completely other thing.
+Acepted values are: UTF-8 or ANSI VERSION The default value will be UTF-8.
+(Optional) Version of this game.
+Do not confuse it with the DimensioneX VERSION version, which is completely other thing.
 AUTHOR (Optional) Author's name for this game AUTHOREMAIL (Optional) Author's e-mail SITE (Optional) URL of the official game site HELP (Optional) URL of the file to be linked to the "Help" button.
 So, each game can have its own help system.
 COUNTERHTML (Optional) HTML string to allow the insertion of a counter.
 Get a free counter from a web service provider and then paste here the provided code so you can autonomously track usage of your game.
-INTERPHONE (Optional) level can be 0, 1 or 2 0 = speech is heard only within the same room 1 = (default) speech is heard word-wide but vehicle/item provide privacy 2 = speech is heard world-wide SAVEGAME_PERSIS (Optional) 0 to 2.
+INTERPHONE (Optional) level can be 0, 1 or 2 0 = speech is heard only within the same room 1 = (default) speech is heard word-wide but vehicle/item provide privacy CAMECANE PERCIC 2 = speech is heard world-wide SAVEGAME_PERSIS (Optional) 0 to 2.
 TENCE Specifies the persistence level of saved games.
-0 = Saved game is canceled when game is restarted 1 = Saved game is canceled when game version changes 2 = Saved game is always valid (default) CLUSTER (Optional) specifies that the world belongs to a cluster with the specified ID.
+0 = Saved game is canceled when game is restarted 1 = Saved game is canceled when game version changes 2 = Saved game is always valid (default) CLUSTER 2 = Saved game is always valid (default) (Optional) specifies that the world belongs to a cluster with the specified ID.
+CLUSIER (Optional) specifies that the world belongs to a cluster with the specified ID.